©

 • 12th-13th century: wood replaced by stone (the foundations of this fortification still exist today).

-• 15th-16th century: this small château changes ownership and, after extension work, becomes a "fief without justice" held by Lord Pierrebrune, esquire.
-His son took over in 1642 as Jacques de Pierrebrune, esquire, Seigneur de Puy Fouilloux with his wife Marie Du Buisson.
+• 15th-16th century: this small castle changed ownership and, after extension work, became a “fief without justice” held by Lord Pierrebrune, Esquire.
+His son took over in 1642 under the name of Jacques de Pierrebrune, Esquire, Lord of Puy Fouilloux with his wife Marie Du Buisson.

 When we bought this château, everything had to be restored, rebuilt or created.

-Before or after visiting the richly furnished rooms of the château, you can enjoy a signposted walk through 10 hectares of parkland and gardens surrounding the château, divided into 4 sections:
+Before or after visiting the richly furnished rooms of the château, you can enjoy a signposted walk in the 10 hectares of parkland and gardens surrounding the château, divided into 4 sections:

 • Gardens of the World with Morocco, China, Kenya, Japan and Tibet.
 In preparation for the 2026 opening: Mexico.

-• In the château’s outbuildings, discover the magnificent Musée des Merveilles, a veritable naturalist collection presented in settings representing the 5 continents, then a new feature in 2025, the Musée Michel-Ange, and finally the Egyptian Tomb with around a hundred objects collected by the château owner’s ancestors.
+• In the château’s outbuildings, discover the magnificent Musée des Merveilles, a genuine naturalist collection presented in settings representing the 5 continents, and finally the Egyptian Tomb with around a hundred objects collected by the ancestors of the château’s owner.